 Youth Christmas parties are filled with games, snacks, goofy gifts, and lots of laughter.
 Teens often become little kids at the holidays, eager to gather under the Christmas tree and create new memories.

-14 Theme Ideas for Youth Christmas Parties
+14 Themes for Youth Christmas Parties

 1. Christmas Karaoke

-First, break out the holiday tunes and microphones.
+First on the list: Break out the holiday tunes and microphones.
 Then challenge kids to some rounds of karaoke.
 This idea for a youth Christmas party works great in conjunction with decorating the church or youth room for the season.

 2. Ugly Christmas Sweaters

-Gawdy holiday apparel abounds.
+When December arrives, gawdy holiday apparel abounds.
 If you want to be different, swap out ugly Christmas socks.
 Or have kids bring a pair of “festive” (aka ugly) holiday socks for a gift exchange.

 3. Grinchy Games

-Let out your inner grinch with some fun (and funny) Christmas activities for youth.
+Let out your inner Grinch with some fun (and funny) Christmas activities for youth.
 For example, have kids each determine their Grinch name!

 4. Christmas Movie Marathon